Back to the top

 • Have your ticket stub ready to present to the weigh master.

-• If your fish is in the top 10 be sure to keep it on ice and take it to Edmonds.
+• If your fish is in the top 10 be sure to keep it on ice and take it to Edmonds

 • Please leave the area immediately after weighing in your fish so others can get in line.

-If at all possible, please leave your boat & trailer at home before coming to the Edmonds Derby Headquarters as there is very limited parking there.
-You will have 1 1/2 hours between weigh-in and prize presentation.
-In the unlikely event the PSA Sno-King ticket sales do not exceed the breakeven threshold of 483 tickets, the ticket sale prize money will be prorated as follows: 34.5% to 1st place, 14% to 2nd place, 7% to 3rd place and 3.5% to the mystery fish.
+In the unlikely event the PSA Sno-King ticket sales do not exceed the breakeven threshold of 483 tickets, the ticket sale prize money will be prorated as follows: 34.5% to 1 place, 14% to 2nd place, 7% to 3rd place and 3.5% to the mystery fish.

 PLEASE NOTE THE FOLLOWING FROM THE U.S. COAST GUARD: